redstone-finance/redstone-docs/docs/redstone-credora/faq/index.md

 - Update cadence varies by component:
   - 1. Asset ratings: 3 months
   - 1. Market ratings: 2 weeks
-  - 1. Vault ratings: Daily
+  - 1. Vault ratings: weekly

 ## 7. What does the rating process look like?